 The Border Run: A Rite of Passage or a Bad Habit?

-Ah yes, the infamous border run.
-The international game of immigration limbo.
+Welcome to the exciting world of international immigration tag.
 Drive to Laos, bus to Cambodia, or fly to Malaysia.
 Stamp out.
 Stamp in.
 Smile awkwardly.
+Hope for the best.

 The reality in 2025: Thai immigration is watching.
 Their systems track repeat entries, especially back-to-back tourist visas.
 If you’re doing multiple exits and re-entries in a year, don’t be surprised if a uniformed officer raises an eyebrow and asks what exactly you do for work.